tophefo/IpCamera/README.md

 AMCREST: Use for all Amcrest Cameras that do not work as a dahua thing as this uses an older polling method for alarm detection which is not as efficient as the newer method used in dahua.
 Amcrest are made by Dahua and hence their cameras can be setup as a Dahua thing.

-AXIS: Use for all current Axis Cameras as they support ONVIF.

 DAHUA: Use for all current Dahua and Amcrest cameras as they support an API as well as ONVIF.

+DOORBIRD: Use for all current DOORBIRD cameras as they support an API as well as ONVIF.

 FOSCAM: Use for all current FOSCAM HD Cameras as they support an API as well as ONVIF.